Big Line Bundles over Arithmetic Varieties: Equidistribution Theory

 \subsection{Equidistribution of Small Subvarieties}

 Szpiro-Ullmo-Zhang's equidistribution theorem was generalized to equidistribution of small subvarieties by Baker-Ih \cite{BI} and Autissier \cite{Au2}.
 Now we will generalize our theory to small subvarieties in the same manner.
-We follow the proof of \cite{Au2}, which still makes use of the variational principle.
+We omit the proof, since it follows the treatment of \cite{Au2} by using the variational principle.
 We will only formulate the result in the geometric case, though it is immediate for both cases.

 Suppose we are in the situation of Theorem \ref{5.1}.
+More precisely, $X$ is a projective variety of dimension $n-1$ over a number field $K$, and $\lbb$ is a metrized line bundle over $X$ such that $\lb$ is ample and the metric is semipositive.

 By a \textit{subvariety} of $X$, we mean a reduced and irreducible closed subscheme defined over $\overline K$.
 For any subvariety $Y$ of $X$, define its \textit{height} to be

 where $\overline Y$ is the closure of $Y$ in the scheme $X$.

 Then $\overline Y_{\overline K}$ splits into a finite set of subvarieties in $X_{\overline K}$.
 We denote this set by $O(Y)$, and call it the \textit{Galois orbit} of $Y$.
 For any $Z\in O(Y)$, the associated analytic space $Z_{\CC_v}^{\mathrm{an}}$ is a closed subspace of $\xcv$.
 Thus we can also view $O(Y)$ as a finite set of closed analytic subspace of $\xcv$ for any place $v$.